Skip to main content

 A match segment is a synthetic data key used to determine which records should be compared to each other.
 In its simplest application, every record with the same segment value is compared to every other record with that value, and no others.
 A segment is typically built using pieces of other fields.
 The following are typical ways to construct a segment for name/address matching:

-• ZIP code: This is a "loose" segment, resulting in many record comparisons.
+ZIP code: this is a "loose" segment, resulting in many record comparisons.
 Should be used only for very dirty data and/or small record sets.

-• ZIP + (first two digits of address): This is a "medium" segment and tends to produce good results.
+ZIP + (first two digits of address): this is a "medium" segment and tends to produce good results.

-• ZIP + (first two digits of address) + (first letter of street name): This is a "tight" segment that is good for very large data sets.
+ZIP + (first two digits of address) + (first letter of street name): this is a "tight" segment that is good for very large data sets.

 A window size, as we use term here, is a boundary on the "distance" of records to compare, based on their position in the sorted record data.
 For example, a window size of eight implies that every pair of records that sorts within eight positions of each other will be compared.

-Note that for any of the strategies discussed below, you must sort the records upstream of the Window Compare tool, such that likely matches are close together in the sort order: If you use a segment, the record must be sorted on that segment value, and perhaps more low-priority keys.
+For any of the strategies discussed below, you must sort the records upstream of the Window Compare tool, such that likely matches are close together in the sort order: If you use a segment, the record must be sorted on that segment value, and perhaps more low-priority keys.

 Given those definitions, we can talk about the three "blocking" strategies for selecting records to compare:

-• No Segmentation: Uses only a window size.
+No Segmentation: uses only a window size.
 Choose this strategy when your data is too dirty to rely on segment information, or when you don't have any clear segment boundaries (such as when you are comparing solely on business name).
 Window sizes of 8 to 20 are typical.
 Use a larger window size for very dirty data.
 The number of comparisons is proportional to the window size, so your projects will run slower as the window size is increased.

-• Flexible Segmentation: Uses both a window size and a segment value.
+Flexible Segmentation: uses both a window size and a segment value.
 Choose this strategy when you have a clear segment value, but its possible due to noise in the data that you need to compare other records that are only "close" to the segment.
 It also helps you control the number of comparisons in the event that you have a degenerate segment computation where thousands of records are accidentally assigned the same segment due to bad data.
 In addition to the segmentation key field, you will also specify minimum and maximum window sizes.
 Typical values are 8 for the minimum window size and 200 for the maximum.

-• Strict Segmentation: Uses only the segment value.
+Strict Segmentation: uses only the segment value.
 Choose this strategy when you have a field or computed value (such as ZIP Code plus first three digits of address) that determines which records to compare—all records with the same segmentation value are candidates for comparison, and no others should be compared.
 This is typically the best for data that has been pre-cleaned and parsed.
 Be careful to exclude records with "empty" segment values from the comparison, or your project may experience runaway computational times.

 Comparison Algorithms